 Travel Expenses

-A traveler from the United States planning a trip to Europe must exchange U.S. dollars for euros.
+A traveler from the United States planning a trip to Europe will need to exchange U.S. dollars for euros.
 If the rate is 1.15 USD/EUR, the traveler will get 1.15 euros for every U.S. dollar exchanged.
 This rate helps the traveler budget for expenses in euros.

 Understanding the Numbers: Bid and Ask Prices